Computer Engineering and Networks program

 Accreditation Board for Engineering and Technology (ABET)

-The Computer Engineering and Networks (CEN) program at Jouf University has been accredited by the Accreditation Board for Engineering and Technology (ABET), Engineering Accreditation Commission (EAC), for the period 2019–2025.
+The Computer Engineering and Networks program at Jouf University has been accredited by the Accreditation Board for Engineering and Technology (ABET), Engineering Accreditation Commission (EAC), for the period 2019–2025.
 This international accreditation ensures that the program meets high-quality standards in curriculum, faculty qualifications, facilities, and continuous improvement processes, preparing graduates to enter the global workforce with the knowledge and skills required for professional practice in computer engineering and networks.

 The following section presents the Program Educational Objectives (PEOs) and Student Outcomes (SOs) of the CEN program, which guide its curriculum and assessment processes.